sharkir03/IDAssignment1/README.md

     - The project uses **Adobe Fonts** to create font for the body.

 ## Testing

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+1. Website Navigation:
-    1. Go to the "Contact Us" page
+    1. Go to the "Introduction" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+    2. Click "Education & Works" button.
+    3. Go to "Education & Works" page.
+    4. Click "Personal Works" button.
+    5. Go to "Personal Works" page.

+- Project fits into most browser sizes, although the arrangement can be a little off on the smaller ones.

+- I have not discovered any bugs so far.
+Unless I missed them, because I don't really know how to spot any.
 ## Credits
 - Muhammad Nur Syakir Bin Muzakir
+- Wikipedia
+- animess
+- creazilla
+- WALLPAPERUP
+- Me Pixels
 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- No copied texts.

 ### Media
-- The photos used in this site were obtained from [animess on weheartit](https://weheartit.com/entry/163728038)
+- A photo used in this site was obtained from [animess on weheartit](https://weheartit.com/entry/163728038)
 - The background used in this site was obtained from [Coolhue on Github](https://webkul.github.io/coolhue/)
+- A photo used in this site was obtained from [creazilla](https://creazilla.com/nodes/64310-low-poly-man-3d-model)
+- A photo used in this site was obtained from [Wiikipedia Commons](https://commons.wikimedia.org/wiki/File:3D_model_of_Excalibur_Morgan_(Fate_stay_night)_2019-11-12.png)
+- A photo used in this site was obtained from [WALLPAPERUP](https://www.wallpaperup.com/1048473/Sword_Art_Online_(62).html)
+- A photo used in this site was obtained from [Me Pixels](https://www.mepixels.com/photo/anime-gamer-girl-793)
 ### Acknowledgements

-- I received inspiration for this project from Letrodo Rojean Macabenta.
+- I received inspiration for this project from myself.